complexorganizations/unbound-manager/.github/readme.md

 Is it possible for me to utilize your list without utilizing Unbound Manager?
 - `https://raw.githubusercontent.com/complexorganizations/unbound-manager/main/configs/host`

+How can I get credit if I own one of the lists you're using?
+- Please make a pull request.

 ---
 ### Author
 * Name: Prajwal Koirala